SanabriaNatalia/GlobantCodingChallenge/README.md

 - SQLAlchemy: Selected for its powerful ORM capabilities, enabling easy interaction with the PostgreSQL database while maintaining clean and maintainable code.
 - Azure:
     - Azure Storage Data Lake Gen2: Provides a scalable and secure file system for managing large data files, ensuring the project meets data storage and retrieval needs.
-    - Azure App Service: Chosen for its ease of deployment and scalability, allowing the application to run smoothly in a cloud environment.
+    - Azure Container App: Chosen for its flexibility and scalability, allowing the application to run smoothly in a cloud environment while providing robust support for containerized workloads.

 ### Security